 Mr. Richard E. Hitt

-Mr. Hitt is CEO and president of HYPRES.
 Mr. Hitt joined HYPRES in January 2003 as vice president and general manager of government products and systems.
 He was appointed President and CEO in July 2005.
 Prior to that, he served at Raytheon where he was director of Joint Tactical Radio Systems (JTRS) programs, and director of business development for radios and terminals.
 During his career, he has held senior leadership positions with EG&G of Boston and Mnemonics, Inc., of Florida.
 His career in the Air Force included extensive time as a senior program manager in the advanced technology headquarters of the Air Force program, where he was involved in bringing new space command, control, and communications technologies to tactical combat units.
 His commercial experience has focused primarily on bringing new technologies to mainstream command, control, and communications product lines and programs.
 Mr. Hitt earned an undergraduate degree in economics from Chapman University, California, and a graduate degree in systems engineering from the Air Force Institute of Technology, Wright-Patterson AFB, Ohio.
 He is also a graduate of the DoD Senior Program Manager Course, Defense Systems Management College, Ft.
 Belvoir, Virginia, and the Senior Leadership Course at the University of Chicago, School of Business.